victorcana/PANAS/README.md

   `-t` sd
   `-s` rerf
   `-h` sd
+Import note: Each gene must have the same code in its nucleotide and amino acid sequence.
+However, the code from one gene should not be repeated in another gene.
+Don't use "@" in sequence codes.
 ## Running Sinox
 ```
 ./Sinox.sh -p Protein_example/ -n Nucleotide_example/ -o PairwiseOrthologs_example/ -z 8 -a mafft -g 1 -t OMA -s single-copy